aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/song-of-the-open-road-by-walt-whitman-1856.html.md

 <hr />

 <div class="english" style="font-size: 1.2em;">
 "Song of the Open Road" by Walt Whitman, first published by the poet in 1856, is not found in any siddur to my knowledge.
 And yet I have no difficulty reading this poem as the romantic hymn of a ḥasid, especially with its language of adhesiveness and attachment (<em>dveiqut</em>), husks (<em>qelipot</em>), spiritual efflux (<em>shefa</em>), and wisdom (<em>ḥokhmah</em>).
 This is not entirely a projection.
 Whitman was fascinated by the teachings of the Christian mystic, <a href="https://en.wikipedia.org/wiki/Emanuel_Swedenborg">Emanuel Swedenborg</a> (1688-1772).
 "Swedenborg had been exposed to the Christian Kabbalism of Rabbi <a href="https://en.wikipedia.org/wiki/Johan_Kemper">Johann Kemper</a>, a former Sabbatian Jew, who converted to Christianity, moved to Sweden, and developed a daring Zoharic interpretation of the New Testament."[foot]Marsha Schuchard in "<a href="https://www.academia.edu/29175909/William_Blake_and_the_Jewish_Swedenborgians">William Blake and the Jewish Swedenborgians</a>," <em>The Jews and British Romanticism: Politics, Religion, and Culture</em>, ed.
 Sheila Spector (New York: Palgrave Macmillan, 2005), 61-86.[/foot] Whitman, while <a href="https://forward.com/culture/423653/the-secret-jewish-history-of-walt-whitman/">friendly to Jews and sympathetic to their struggles</a>, likely wasn't aware of the influence of esoteric Judaism on Swedenborg.
 Yet, for me the resonance comes through intact.
-For this reason, this poem speaks dearly to me in the context of a traveler's prayer (tefilat haderekh) and for reading in the first week of the Sefirat ha-Omer, when I am imagining myself in the context of <em>yetsiat mitsrayim</em> in this journey with my fellow travelers into the <em>midbar</em> (wilderness).
+For this reason, this poem speaks dearly to me in the context of a traveler's prayer (tefilat haderekh) and for reading in the first week of the Sefirat ha-Omer, when I am imagining myself and fellow travelers exiting the bounds/bonds of <em>Mitsrayim</em> and entering the open realm of <em>Midbar</em>.
 Here the text of "Song of the Open Road" is presented for the first time side-by-side with its Hebrew translation by Shimon Halkin. --Aharon Varady
 </div>
 <hr />